c1270/models/docs/index.md

 The Model Garden contains many vision and NLP operations specifically designed to execute state-of-the-art models that run efficiently on GPUs and TPUs.
-Review the TensorFlow Models Vision library API docs for a list of specialized [vision operations](https://www.tensorflow.org/api_docs/python/tfm/vision).
+Review the TensorFlow pre-trained_Models Vision library API docs for a list of specialized [vision operations](https://www.tensorflow.org/api_docs/python/tfm/vision).
-Review the TensorFlow Models NLP Library API docs for a list of [NLP operations](https://www.tensorflow.org/api_docs/python/tfm/nlp).
+Review the TensorFlow pre-trained_Models NLP Library API docs for a list of [NLP operations](https://www.tensorflow.org/api_docs/python/tfm/nlp).
 These libraries also include additional utility functions used for vision and NLP data processing, training, and model execution.